 Four: Make it easy to pay - Create an online payment facility.

-Once an invoice is issued and sent to client, it is now up to them on how quickly they pay.
+Once an invoice is issued and sent to clients, it is now up to them on how quickly they pay.
 If you do your part to provide them with the proper tools for easy payment, the chance of getting paid on time dramatically increases.

 There are tons of online payment facilities that can provide your customers an efficient and quick payment method.
 Solutions like DEFT, BPAY, Square, Stripe & eWay make the process easy and efficient.
 If you don’t have these payment facilities now, give us a buzz at Fox Group and we could help set you up.
-You’ll be amazed with how much a difference it will make.
+You’ll be amazed at how much a difference it will make.

 Five: Taking Money is better than waiting for money.
 Establish a direct debit option.